Authentic Jordanian Mansaf

 How to eat Mansaf?

 For traditional gatherings such as weddings, mansaf is served on a large community platter.
 The guests would stand or sit around the platter with their left hand behind their back and eat with their right hand only.
 You make rice and meat balls, pop them in your mouth, and eat them!
-We were only two people, so eating off one plate was a real treat!
+Nowadays, most people use spoons, however it’s still very communal.

 How to serve Mansaf?

 Mansaf is served on a large platter with shrak bread on the bottom to soak up the rich Jameed yogurt sauce that will soon be poured on top.
-After assembling the mansaf, save any extra Jameed sauce for dipping.
+After assembling the mansaf, save any extra Jameed sauce for pouring over the rice.

 If you’ve tried this recipe, don’t forget to rate it and leave a comment below!
 I would love to hear about your experience.
 You can follow me on Facebook, Instagram, and YouTube